stefnnyy/Airbnb-Card-Tile/README.md

 # Airbnb-Card-Tile
-Exploring display on hover with a airbnb card tile
+Exploring display on hover with an airbnb card tile